chetandg123/cQubeTesting-2.0/Readme.txt

 	  [config]
-	  domain=   #Enter the url of the cqube application ex: https://<domainname>/ or http://<ip>:4200 username= #Enter the username for cqube login password= #Enter the password for cqube login
+	  domain=   #Enter the url of the cqube application ex: https://<domainname>/ or http://<ip>:4200 username= #Enter the username for cQube login password= #Enter the password for cQube login

-	  admin_domain=     #Enter the url of vpn based admin login admin_username=   #Enter the username for cqube admin login admin_password=   #Enter the password for cqube admin login
+	  admin_domain=     #Enter the url of vpn based admin cQube url admin_username=   #Enter the username of admin
+	  admin_password=   #Enter the password of admin

+	  please fallow the steps for run testscripts for admin console 1> open vpn based url in browser ,click on advanced --> open unsecured link --> login to openvpn access server
+		2> click on user-profile and starts downloading client.ovpn 2> open terminal with directory of client.ovpn is located 3> check version of openvpn ,if not exist use command to install : sudo apt-get install openvpn 4> sudo openvpn --config client.ovpn
+		5> provide author userid and password
+		6> note: dont close terminal , just open browser and navigate to cQube application 7> login with admin user and password , admin can access both cQube reports and admin console

 	6.To Run the Test scripts
 	    Navigate to cQubeTesting Directory in the terminal (ex cd /home/ubuntu/cQubeTesting)